 - The National Center for Complementary and Integrative Health (NCCIH) and the National Institutes of Health’s (NIH) Office of Dietary Supplements (ODS) offer free information.

-- The NIH has created MedlinePlus, a health information website for consumers that offers information about effectiveness, usual dosage, and drug interactions of dietary supplements.
+- The NIH has created MedlinePlus, a health information website for consumers that offers information about the effectiveness, usual dosage, and drug interactions of dietary supplements.

 - The Natural Medicines Comprehensive Database provides unbiased, current facts and ratings on the safety and effectiveness of over 1100 natural medicines.